Catahoula Leopard Dog: History

-The Catahoula lineage is unknown.
-One theory suggests the breed originated in the mid-1700s when French settlers emigrated to what became Louisiana with Beauceron dogs.
-The settlers crossbred their dogs with well-adapted swamp hunting wolfdogs owned by Native Americans in an effort to develop a better working dog.
-In the 1800s, breeding intensified in an effort to develop a family dog that was well-suited to work, hunt, and guard yet good with children.
+The Catahoula lineage was started in the mid-1700s, when French settlers crossbred local dogs with Beauceron dogs.

-On July 9, 1979, in recognition of the historic significance of the Catahoula cur to the State of Louisiana, Governor Edwin Edwards signed House Bill #75 officially naming the Louisiana Catahoula Leopard Dog as the state dog.
+On July 9, 1979, in recognition of the historic significance of the Catahoula cur to the state of Louisiana, Governor Edwin Edwards signed House Bill #75 officially naming the Louisiana Catahoula Leopard Dog as the state dog.
 On January 1, 1995, the Louisiana Catahoula Leopard Dog was recognized by the United Kennel Club.
 In 1996, the AKC added the Catahoula Leopard Dog into their Foundation Stock Service.

 Appearance

 Though physical characteristics are varied, Catahoulas are usually muscular dogs with a rectangular-shaped body.
 They tend to have a large head with drop ears and a strong, slightly tapered muzzle.
 They tend to have a thick muscular neck and a long, curved tail.
 They come in many colors and have medium/short hair.

 Catahoulas come in many different colors, including blue merle, red merle, brindle, and solid colors.
 Often, solid coat Catahoulas have small splashes of other colors such as white on their face, legs or chest.
 The leopard-like coat of most Catahoulas is the result of the merle gene.
 The merle gene does not normally affect the entire coat of the dog, but dilutes the color only in areas that randomly present the characteristic of the gene.
 Deeper colors are preferred; predominantly white coats are discouraged.
-Since Catahoula is a working dog, coat color is not a primary consideration.
+Since the Catahoula is a working dog, coat color is not a primary consideration.

 The Catahoula has a single smooth short or coarse medium coat.
-The short looks almost painted.
-The medium can have extended "feathering" on the hind legs, tail, and chest.

-The breed may have any eye color or combination of colors including blue, brown, green, or amber.
+The breed may have any eye color or combination of colors, including blue, brown, green, or amber.